Sudbury Basin

 The Sudbury Basin (/'sVdb@ri/), also known as Sudbury Structure or the Sudbury Nickel Irruptive, is a major geological structure in Ontario, Canada.
-It is the third-largest known impact crater or astrobleme on Earth, as well as one of the oldest.
-The crater was formed 1.849 billion years ago in the Paleoproterozoic era.
+It is among the oldest and largest known impact structures on Earth.
+The structure, the eroded remnant of an impact crater, was formed by the impact of an asteroid 1.849 billion years ago in the Paleoproterozoic era.
+The ores of the Sudbury Basin are known to contain nickel, copper, gold, silver, platinum, palladium, rhodium, iridium, and ruthenium.

 The basin is located on the Canadian Shield in the city of Greater Sudbury, Ontario.
 The former municipalities of Rayside-Balfour, Valley East and Capreol lie within the Sudbury Basin, which is referred to locally as "The Valley".
 The urban core of the former city of Sudbury lies on the southern outskirts of the basin.

 An Ontario Historical Plaque was erected by the province to commemorate the discovery of the Sudbury Basin.

 Formation

-The Sudbury basin formed as a result of an impact into the Nuna supercontinent from a meteor approximately 10–15 km in diameter that occurred 1.849 billion years ago in the Paleoproterozoic era.
+The Sudbury basin formed as a result of an impact into the Nuna supercontinent from a large impact body approximately 10–15 km in diameter that occurred 1.849 billion years ago in the Paleoproterozoic era.